-When you turn off the server and leave it connected to ac power, the server can respond to remote requests to turn on the server.
+When you turn off the server and leave it connected to ac power, the server can respond to requests from the service processor, such as a remote request to turn on the server.
 While the server remains connected to ac power, one or more fans might continue to run.
 To remove all power from the server, you must disconnect it from the power source.